Tax Deductions – Valuable Things You Need to Know is Here

 A tax credit directly reduces the amount of tax you owe by a dollar-for-dollar reduction on your income tax.
 For example, qualifying for an American Opportunity Tax Credit entitles you to up to $2,500 in tax credit, reducing your tax bill by the same amount.
 You can refund the balance of your tax credit or opt for a non-refundable tax credit.

 A tax deduction, on the other hand, reduces your taxable income.
 Tax deductions use your marginal tax bracket to compute how much tax liability is reduced.
 This means the amount of tax deductions you’ll receive highly depends on your tax rate.

 For example, your taxable income can decrease by up to $4,000 if you opt for the tuition and fees deduction.
 Those in the 22% tax bracket can save up to $880 from the reduction in taxes owed.
 Note that your eligibility to claim corresponding deductions will depend on your filing status and household income.

 Standard vs. Itemized Deductions

-Standard deductions are fixed dollar amounts that the IRS uses to lower your taxable income.
+A standard deduction is fixed dollar amount that the IRS uses to lower your taxable income.
 The standard deduction amount you’re eligible for depends on your filing status.